Cody (given name)

-Cody is a unisex given name.
-Spellings include Codi, Codie, Kodi, Kodie, and Kody.
+Cody is a name in the English language, ultimately of Irish origin.
+Spellings include Codi, Codie, Coedee, Kodi, Kodie, and Kody.
 Other variants are Coady and Codey.
-Cody is also a surname.

 According to A Dictionary of First Names, Cody is "a transferred use of the Irish surname, an Anglicized form of Gaelic O'Cuidighthigh meaning 'descendant of Cuidightheach' (originally a byname for a helpful person), or of Mac Óda 'son of Óda' (a personal name of uncertain origin)".

 In the United States, the name Cody is often associated with the west, specifically California.

-People with the given name Cody, Codee, Codi, Codie, Kodi, Kodie, and Kody include:
+Notable people and characters with these names include: